Watch this video for an overview of this topic or read the text below for more detailed information.

 This section lists several fields that you may not want to use.
 Normally these would clutter up your screens, but here you can uncheck the ones you won't ever use and they will be removed from most of Herdly's screens.
 This is especially helpful when entering data on mobile devices with less screen space.

 For ranches based in Canada, Herdly makes it really easy to send birth and other events to CCIA.
-Other than you choosing exactly when to submit your events, everything happens automatically.
+You can choose when these events are submitted to CCIA or have them automatically submitted when they are created.
 For this to happen, Herdly needs to know your CCIA account information.

 - Automatically Create CCIA Events.
 When this field is checked, Herdly will automatically try to create (but not submit) CCIA events in the following situations (assuming the animal has an RFID tag, etc.):